AnyLog-co/documentation/training/Session II (Deployment).md

 **Note 2** We recommend deploying an overlay network, such as [nebula](Networking%20&%20Security/nebula.md).
  * It provides a mechanism to maintain static IPs.
  * It provides the mechanisms to address firewalls limitations.
- * It Isolate the network for security considerations.
+ * It Isolate the network addressing security considerations.

 **Note 3** If an overlay network is not used in the training, remove firewalls restrictions to allow the the nodes to communicate with peers and with 3rd parties applications.